jprknight/Office365FiddlerExtension/README.md

 * **Response Inspector Tab** - Look for Session Analysis, for helpful information on any given session.
 * **Office 365 Menu**
-  * Turn extension off and on.
+  * Turn extension **off/on**.
-  * Analyse all sessions -- Analyse all sessions in the view in Fiddler.
+  * **Analyse all sessions** -- Analyse all sessions in the view in Fiddler.
 This will also fill in any sessions which do not already have session analysis.
-  * Clear All Session Analysis -- Clear all session analysis values on all sessions.
+  * **Clear All Session Analysis** -- Clear all session analysis values on all sessions.
-  * Create Consolidated Analysis Report -- Creates a HTML report, highlighting the most interesting sessions and other statistical information from the sessions in the view in Fiddler.
+  * **Create Consolidated Analysis Report** -- Creates a HTML report, highlighting the most interesting sessions and other statistical information from the sessions in the view in Fiddler.
-  * Check IP Address -- Manually check if an IP address is in a private, public, or Microsoft 365 subnet.
+  * **Check IP Address** -- Manually check if an IP address is in a private, public, or Microsoft 365 subnet.
 * **Context Menu** - Additional options for processing sessions.
-  * Analyse Selected Sessions -- Analyse selected sessions in the view in Fiddler.
+  * **Analyse Selected Sessions** -- Analyse selected sessions in the view in Fiddler.
-  * Clear Selected Sessions -- Clear session analysis values on selected sessions in the view in Fiddler.
+  * **Clear Selected Sessions** -- Clear session analysis values on selected sessions in the view in Fiddler.
-  * Set Session Severity -- Manually set severity or recalculate session severity with extension, on selected sessions.
+  * **Set Session Severity** -- Manually set severity or recalculate session severity with extension, on selected sessions.
-  * Create Consolidated Analysis Report -- Creates a HTML report, highlighting the most interesting sessions and other statistical information from the sessions in the view in Fiddler.
+  * **Create Consolidated Analysis Report** -- Creates a HTML report, highlighting the most interesting sessions and other statistical information from the sessions in the view in Fiddler.

 ### Session Columns